kontist/apidocs/source/index.html.md

 All customers can have various bank accounts, however most of them will only have one.

+*When parsing the API result, please do not forget that you will receive a list of accounts.*

 <aside class="notice">
-When parsing the API result, please do not forget that you will receive a list of accounts.
+  The `accountType` property is going to be deprecated in the near future, please make sure your client is not relying on that.
 </aside>

 ```shell